 Morristown Medical Center, Overlook Medical Center, Newton Medical Center, Chilton Medical Center and Hackettstown Medical Center are recognized for meeting the national standard for diabetes self-management education.

 Diabetes is a condition in which the body does not properly process food for energy, causing glucose or blood sugar levels to increase.
 Learn more about symptoms and risk factors >

 Atlantic Health System provides expert care for a Type 1 or juvenile diabetes, Type 2 or adult-onset diabetes and gestational diabetes.
 Depending on the individual’s diagnosis, we can manage these symptoms through a variety of means, including education and lifestyle changes, medication and insulin pump therapy.
 Learn more about our treatment options for diabetes >

-In addition to diabetes, Morristown Medical Center's Diabetes and Endocrine Institute provides care for endocrine disorders, which occur when the glands in the body either make too much or don’t make enough hormones.
+In addition to diabetes, the Adult Diabetes Education Center at Morristown provides care for endocrine disorders, which occur when the glands in the body either make too much or don’t make enough hormones.
 Our program's endocrinologists evaluate and treat:

 - Adrenal disorders, such as Cushing’s syndrome and Addison’s disease

 - Metabolic bone disease and calcium metabolism, such as osteoporosis